 As the upper floors continue to rise, the inner workings of the building’s lower floors are being added.
 This includes the utilities from water to electricity.
 Once the inner services are good the drywall is added and they move on to the next floor.

 The exterior finishes begin from the lower levels up.
-This includes the cladding, windows and balconies.
-It’s when these finishes start to appear that you get a better sense of the overall look the condo will have.
+This includes the cladding, windows, and balconies.
+It’s when these finishes start to appear that you get a better sense of the overall look the condo will have on completion.

 About one year prior to occupancy the condo developer will reach out to their purchasers for colour and finish selection so they can start customizing the interior suites.